-- G. Inventory Inventories are stated at the lower of cost or net realizable value derived by the use of the first-in, first-out valuation method.
-Inventories consist primarily of medical supplies and pharmaceuticals. - H. Property and Equipment Property and equipment are recorded at cost.
+- F. Inventory Inventories are stated at the lower of cost or net realizable value derived by the use of the first-in, first-out valuation method.
+Inventories consist primarily of medical supplies and pharmaceuticals. - G. Property and Equipment Property and equipment are recorded at cost.
 Depreciation is calculated on the straight-line method over the estimated useful lives of depreciable assets.
 Costs of maintenance and repairs are charged to expense as incurred.
 Costs of renewals and betterments, where significant in amount, are capitalized in the period incurred.
-Depreciation expense for the year ending December 31, 2023 was \$4,032,659.

-I. Fair Value of Financial Instruments - The carrying values of cash and equivalents, accounts receivable, accounts payable and accrued expenses are reasonable estimates of fair value due to the short-term nature of these financial instruments.
+Depreciation expense for the years ending December 31, 2024 and 2023 was \$4,010,988 and \$4,032,659, respectively. - H. Fair Value of Financial Instruments The carrying values of cash and equivalents, accounts receivable, accounts payable and accrued expenses are reasonable estimates of fair value due to the short-term nature of these financial instruments.
 The fair value of the Organization's long-term debt is based on borrowing rates for similar types of borrowing arrangements and approximates its carrying amount.
-Investments - other are recorded at cost and excluded from fair value estimates.
+Investments other are recorded at cost and excluded from fair value estimates.